piedar/perfdata/readme.md

 - `llvm-profdata` combines multiple profiles

 I made [some patches](./patches/) to `perf`, `llvm-profdata`, and `llvm-profgen` which allow them to pipe data around, avoiding intermediate temporary files completely.
-This solves the storage problem, but `perf script` and `llvm-profgen` are not cheap!
-Together they add about 25% overhead to a CPU-bound job.
+Together with `perf-record` event filtering, this brings CPU overhead down below 5% and the IO overhead down to just a few MB per hour, even when recording with `--freq=max`.